-The overall winner will receive a cheque for £1000, a commemorative plaque and be crowned 'King of the Valleys'.
-Second and third place will receive goodies to the value of £250 and £150 respectively.
+The overall winner in the Afternoon Race will receive a cheque for £1000, a commemorative plaque and be crowned 'King or Queen of the Valleys'.
+Second, and third place will each receive a commemorative plaque.

 All riders finishing at least one lap will pick up a bronze medal, two laps finishers will receive a silver medal and all riders finishing three laps will receive a gold medal.

 Remaining riders that complete checkpoints only will also receive a commemorative coaster.